frederic-perez/AmE-dictionary/dictionary.md

 __hillbilly__ :two::shit:
 __hillocks__
 __hinky__
-__hinterland__
-__hinterland__ /ˈhɪntəland/ (from German, from hinter ‘behind’ + ‘land’) The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
+__hinterland__ /ˈhɪntəland/ :two: (from German, from hinter ‘behind’ + ‘land’) The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
 __hipper__ _adj_ _Hipper Nancy Drew._
 __hirsutism__
 __hissy__ _Hissy fit._